eskutcheon/LipschitzRegularizedSegformer/README.md

 This repository contains a variant of the SegFormer architecture - a Transformer-based neural network widely recognized for its high efficiency and accuracy in semantic segmentation and image classification tasks.
 Here, we introduce the Lipschitz-Regularized SegFormer (LRSegformer), enhancing the original architecture by incorporating novel Lipschitz-constrained linear layers into the MLP decoder head to improve model robustness, generalization, and stability.

+This experiment was extended from the use of the Segformer variant regularized with the geometric mean of Lipschitz constants in my thesis experiments.
+The thesis document for "Beyond Clear Paths" is hosted as [open access at Proquest](https://www.proquest.com/docview/3155972317).

 > [!NOTE] Results will be posted after full training of each variant in the future.

 ---